 5Where and when devices can be used

-A mobile device management solution may include geofencing or time-fencing features that enable you to limit where and when a device or certain applications can be used.
+A mobile device management solution may include geofencing or time-fencing features that enable you to limit where and when a device or specific applications can be used.
 For example, a device may automatically lock when it leaves a facility, or social media applications may only be accessible during lunch breaks or after hours.

-Reporting is a particularly useful mobile device management feature, giving administrators insight into device status, security updates, noncompliant devices, usage, and device health.
+Reporting is a useful mobile device management feature, giving administrators insight into device status, security updates, noncompliant devices, usage, and device health.
 Additionally, audit logs can be streamed to a Syslog server to integrate with SIEM tools.

 Mobile device management solutions can also include features that identify issues with malfunctioning devices and, in some cases, correct them remotely.